National Cancer Institute

 A community-based case-control study of screening as practiced in excellent U.S. health care systems between 1983 and 1998 found no association between previous screening and reduced breast cancer mortality.
 Mammography screening rates, however, were generally low.
-The association among women at increased risk due to a family history of breast cancer or a previous breast biopsy (OR = 0.74; 95% confidence interval [CI], 0.50â1.03) was stronger than that among women at average risk (OR = 0.96; 95% CI, 0.80â1.14), but the difference was not statistically significant (P = .17).
+The association among women at increased risk because of a family history of breast cancer or a previous breast biopsy (OR, 0.74; 95% CI, 0.50â1.03) was stronger than that among women at average risk (OR, 0.96; 95% CI, 0.80â1.14), but the difference was not statistically significant (P = .17).

 A well-conducted ecologic study compared three pairs of neighboring European countries, matched on similarity in health care systems and population structure, one of which had started a national screening program some years earlier than the others.
 The investigators found that each country had experienced a reduction in breast cancer mortality, with no difference between matched pairs that could be attributed to screening.
 The authors suggested that improvements in breast cancer treatment and/or health care organizations were more likely responsible for the reduction in mortality than was screening.